IBM-EPBL/IBM-Project-30841-1660191072/README.md

 This is why short-term forecasting is so important in the retail and consumer goods industry.

-Technical Architecture:

 Team Leader:
             Vikraman